JEFFERSON BARRACKS TELEPHONE MUSEUM

 This is the first automatic dial telephone, invented around 1905.
 With its 11-digit dial,

-complaining, Strowger developed the first automatic telephone switch out of
+numerous complaints, Strowger developed the first automatic telephone switch out of

 electromagnets and hat pins.
 On November 3, 1892, the first Strowger exchange was